If you are seeing this, please refresh the page without cache.

 Kobo

 One of those services worth mentioning is Kobo.
-Though remember how I said that they've started to realize that foreign credit cards don't bite?
-Kobo is not quite there yet.
-But while they don't accept foreign credit cards, they seem to have no problem with foreign debit cards.
-So if you have that, the only thing stopping you from buying their manga is a VPN with a Japan exit node (there are enough free options to choose from), and a Japanese address, even though we're just buying a digital product.
+The only thing stopping you from buying their manga is a Japanese address, even though we're just buying a digital product.
 And no receipts or anything will ever be sent to that address.
 And that address will never be checked by anyone.

 What do we do about that?
-I certainly don't recommend you look up the address of a random fast food chain store and use that.
+I certainly do not recommend you look up the address of a random fast food chain store and use that.

 And while the Japanese store is available in english (see link above), some parts of the checkout procedure may not be fully translated.
 But it's nothing some common sense and google translate won't get you through.